You Must Give to Receive: How Sharing Can Prevent the Next Big Attack

-This fundamental idea drives the CTA’s main project.
-Through its members, the CTA has developed a different kind of cyber threat intelligence sharing platform and organization.
+This fundamental idea drives CTA’s main project.
+Through its members, CTA has developed a different kind of cyber threat intelligence sharing platform and organization.
 This platform and associated sharing rules enable our members to more effectively prevent and disrupt intrusion, attacks, and other kinds of malicious activity.
 We have started the process of “doing” intelligence sharing in the cybersecurity industry.

 Consider this: many cybersecurity companies spend time gathering threat intelligence that they use to update their own products, or to better protect their customers.
 Often times, this information is seen as the “competitive differentiator” that no cyber or security company would ever want out in the open.
 They certainly wouldn’t want to share this information with their biggest competitors in the market.

 Yet, the truth is, that approach hasn’t worked.
 Every security company knows this fact.
 No security company nor the U.S. government has all of the threat intelligence needed to combat every threat.
 So while we want and need strong competition in the cybersecurity industry, we need that competition to play out differently.
 It should occur not primarily on the raw quantity of data, but rather on the quality of the data and what people actually do with it.
 The real competition lies in the analytics that companies put behind the data, the way they integrate it into their products or business models, and how they use it to protect customers.